Somendra23/Java8InAction/README.md

 You can purchase the book here: [http://manning.com/urma/](http://manning.com/urma/) or on Amazon

 The source code for all examples can be found in the directory [src/main/java/lambdasinaction](https://github.com/java8/Java8InAction/tree/master/src/main/java/lambdasinaction)
+* chapter 0: Java is on release 21!!
 * Chapter 1: Java 8: why should you care?
 * Chapter 2: Passing code with behavior parameterization
 * Chapter 3: Lambda expressions